WebAssembly/WASI/proposals/filesystem/wasi-filesystem.md

 It is unspecified how shared locks interact with locks acquired by non-WASI programs.

-This function returns `errno::wouldblock` if the lock cannot be acquired.
+This function returns `errno::again` if the lock cannot be acquired.

 Not all filesystems support locking; on filesystems which don't support locking, this function returns `errno::notsup`.